Screening Days

 We do this to open up the events and to connect with practitioners we haven’t worked with before, inside and outside the film exhibition sector, who are doing important work.

-Our open call for this event is now open (deadline: 29 April).
-To learn about future open calls when they’re launched, sign up to our mailing list.
+Our open call for this event is now closed.
+To learn about future open calls as they’re launched, sign up to our mailing list.

 What devices can I watch films on online?